+We are already at day two of our weekend in Paris guide.
 After day one’s adventures of viewing all the main attractions and most iconic sights of the city, day two is for seeing another side of Paris.
 The more low-key and underrated side.
 This is a great day for taking it a little slower and soaking in the culture and authentic side of the city.

 Montmartre is an authentic Parisian Village located on top of a large hill in Paris’s 18th arrondissement.
 It is a charming area full of colorful houses, cobblestone streets, and cute bistros.
 There are also far fewer tourists here than in the heart of Paris which is a welcome change from day one.